 Social media advertising revenue has been consistently growing each year.
 DCN reports that over $3 billion was spent on Facebook advertising in Q3 2016 alone, making Facebook the second biggest company for digital advertising, only coming second to Google.
 Unless you’ve been under a digital rock for the past few years, you’ll be more than aware of the benefits of advertising on Facebook.
-But what about the other social channels, more specifically, LinkedIn?
+But how should LinkedIn fit into your social media management strategy?

 LinkedIn has lots of benefits over other social networks.
 Their targeting capabilities are more thorough for a start.
 But LinkedIn advertising isn’t ideal for everyone and to decide whether or not it’s right for your business, you need to first work out exactly who your target audience is and what networks your adverts are likely to be best received on.

 For example, if you’re advertising quirky IT related t-shirts, your target audience is likely to be IT workers.
 LinkedIn has over 24,000 members that are listed as working in an IT role in the UK, but does that make advertising on LinkedIn for your clothing the best option?
 Not likely, and here’s why: LinkedIn is primarily a site for professionals who are looking for updates in their industries and companies that can offer benefit to their current role.

 LinkedIn is at its busiest between 8am and 4pm Monday – Friday.
 This shows that most people whilst on LinkedIn are likely to be at work / working.
 A recent study by Buffer revealed that people primarily go on LinkedIn for industry insights and company news.
 This would indicate that people are unlikely to be receptive to adverts for clothing and are even more unlikely to actively shop whilst on LinkedIn.